edong186/ml/ml101/lab2/Readme.md

         -   RStudio-apriori-demo-installation.R – R code for installing software packages for the machine learning lab (association rules)

-2. Login to your IBM DSX account at:  <http://datascience.ibm.com/>

-3. A quick outline of the procedures:
+2. A quick outline of the procedures:

     a.
 Decision tree lab (based on the DSX notebooks):